dhh1128/codecraft.co/a-more-important-manifesto.md

 slug: a-more-important-manifesto
 redirect_from:
   - /2015/01/05/a-more-important-manifesto
+comments:
+  - author: trevharmon
+    date: 2015-01-07 22:09:39
+    comment: >
+      Daniel,
+      I really want to thank you for all of the support (and the shout-outs).
+I very much enjoyed those talks that we had.
+They helped me clarify and refine my thinking in so many ways.
+I'm very grateful to have you as a friend.
+To everyone else, please join us!
+      - Trev
+  - author: craiglaurence
+    date: 2015-01-14 12:08:14
+    comment: >
+      Brilliant.
 ---
 A couple years ago, I <a title="Manifestos" href="manifestos.md">wrote</a> about signing the Agile Manifesto and the Manifesto for Software Craftsmanship.

 Today I want to write about something a lot more important.